Qz07/powerOutage-Analysis/README.md

 <iframe src="assets/duration-year.html" width=800 height=600 frameBorder=0></iframe>

 Apperantly, there is a decreasing trend on the utility GSP contribution over time.
-It correponds to the previous line plot on the year vs. outage time duration.
+It correponds to the previous scatter plot on the year vs. outage time duration.
 This implies that as the times go both outage time duration and relative GSP constribution of utility industry decrease

 <iframe src="assets/GSP-relation-to-duration.html" width=800 height=600 frameBorder=0></iframe>